 For many small businesses looking to grow, federal contracts provide one of the most significant opportunities for expansion.
-Every year, the government sets aside at least 23% of federal contracting dollars for small businesses specifically.
-But there’s one catch: federal contracting is time-intensive and, often, intimidating.
-It requires multiple, sometimes painstaking steps, from registering your business to finding and then eventually bidding on contracts.
+Every year, the government sets aside at least 23% of federal contracting dollars specifically for small businesses.
+But there’s one catch: federal contracting is time-intensive and often intimidating.
+It requires extensive, sometimes painstaking steps, from registering your business to finding relevant proposals and then eventually bidding on these contracts.

 That said, the rewards greatly outweigh the initial investment.
-And once your business is set up and you’ve got your first government contract, it’s a matter of rinsing and repeating, all the while reaping the benefits.
+And once your business is set up and you’ve got your first government contract, it’s a matter of rinsing and repeating, all the while reaping the financial and growth benefits of these lucrative opportunities.

 At FAMR, our goal is to simplify the process of setting up your business to be eligible for such contracts.
-In this article, we’re going to break down why government contracts are appealing for small businesses, how you can find government contracts available for bid, and then how to go about this bidding process.
+In this article, we’re going to break down why government contracts are appealing for small businesses, where you can find government contracts available for bid, and then how to approach the bidding process.

 Why small businesses seek government contracts

-Though there are a lot of reasons why a small business would benefit from government contracts, here are a few of the main aspects that make it so appealing:
+Though there are a lot of reasons why a small business would benefit from winning government contracts and funding, it primarily comes down to this:

-The U.S. government is the world’s largest buyer of products and services
+The U.S. government is the world’s largest buyer of products & services

-Essentially if you ignore government contracts, you’re forgoing the largest avenue for new customers and revenue in the United States.
+The budgets that federal agencies have at their disposal to purchase from companies just like you is astronomical.
+By ignoring government contracts, you’re forgoing the largest avenue for new customers and revenue available in the country.

-23% of contract dollars set aside for small businesses
+23% of contract dollars are set aside for small businesses

 There really isn’t a good reason not to go after government contracts.